PiTZE/PorTTY/.kilocode/rules/memory-bank/context.md

   - Removed redundant files and references
   - Improved code maintainability and DRY principles

-- **Version Alignment**:
-  - Updated all cache versions to v0.2
-  - Aligned manifest.json version with app version
-  - Consistent versioning across PWA components

 ## Active Development Focus
-- Project is in stable v0.2 release state with PWA capabilities
+- Project is in stable v0.2 release state with production-ready architecture
-- Code refactoring completed - eliminated duplications and improved maintainability
+- Complete backend refactoring completed with interface-based design
+- Enhanced testability and maintainability through dependency injection
-- Ready for production use with enhanced user experience
+- Ready for production use with modern Go architecture patterns

 ## Known Issues
 - WebSocket connections are not encrypted by default